keptn-workshops/getting-started/02_Deploying_simplenode_service/README.md

     keptn send event new-artifact --project=simpleproject --service=simplenode --image=docker.io/bacherfl/simplenodeservice --tag=1.0.0
     ```

-:mag: As the deployment runs you can watch the progress in teh Keptn's Bridge:
+:mag: As the deployment runs you can watch the progress in the Keptn's Bridge and Dynatrace:

-**a) Keptn's bridge**
+**a) Keptn's Bridge**
 ![](../images/keptn_bridge_events.png)

 **b) Dynatrace**